Investing

 Explaining the residence nil-rate band

 The introduction of the residence nil-rate band (RNRB) was the biggest reform to inheritance tax legislation in almost a decade.
 For deaths that occur after 6 April 2017, the RNRB can be claimed on top of the existing £325,000 nil-rate band.
 It started at £100,000 per person and increased annually by £25,000 every April until 2020, when it reached £175,000.
-After that, it increases each year in line with inflation (measured by the Consumer Price Index).
-But understanding whether your client’s estate should benefit from this allowance is not as simple as it sounds, as we explain in the next section.
+The RNRB will now remain at £175,000 until April 2028.
+Understanding whether your client’s estate should benefit from this allowance is not as simple as it sounds, as we explain in the next section.

 Definitions